The average cost of car insurance in the UK is now £161 (16%) cheaper compared to 12 months ago.

 Male drivers pay more than women

 The EU Gender Directive means insurers can't set prices based on gender.
-However, other risk factors come into play.
+But other risk factors still come into play.
 Men often drive more expensive cars, which leads to higher claims.
 They also tend to have more motoring convictions.

-These factors contribute to the £158 gap in car insurance costs between men and women.
-Shopping around can help you find a better deal, regardless of gender.
+These factors contribute to a £162 gender gap in car insurance costs between men and women, on average.

 Younger drivers hardest hit